 Leading with agility and empathy

-The success of all these changes hinges on the cultures and behaviors instilled in each business.
-Organizations are reviewing how they bring flexibility and speed into their decision-making, which will allow for agility without having a negative impact on profit or unnecessary risk.
+The success of all these changes hinges on the cultures and behaviours instilled in each business.
+Organisations are reviewing how they bring flexibility and speed into their decision-making, that will allow for agility without having a negative impact on profit or unnecessary risk.

 Leaders with the qualities to make that happen are in high demand.

 Prior to COVID-19, our Global Leadership Confidence Index had already uncovered that only 15% of the 2000 senior leaders we surveyed actually expressed confidence in the ability of their companies’ top leadership teams to manage disruption successfully.

 However, the research also further identified the new types of leaders able to drive the most successful organisations through even severe disruptions like COVID-19.